papagorgio23/AISports_Chatbot/data/nlu.md

 - I feel like I want to invest with you guys
 - Yes!
 Make me a millionaire!
 - i like making more money.
 How can I get in on this?
+- can i just give you money?
+- well...
+I would like to invest some money with you guys

 ## intent:picks
 - do you give out free picks?